-OK now the money.
-The four stroke engines are about $10,000 more than a two stroke to start.
-Why, the 2 stroke have less metal, much simpler and less moving parts.
-If you have the $10,000 extra for the four stroke they have more power, use less gas (3 GPH vs 4 GPH) , have a longer time between overhauls (2500 hours verses 300), and are more reliable with average maintenance.
+OK, now the money.
+The four-stroke engines are about $10,000 more than a two-stroke to start.
+Why, the 2 strokes have less metal, much simpler and less moving parts.
+If you have the $10,000 extra for the four-stroke they have more power, use less gas (3 GPH vs 4 GPH), have a longer time between overhauls (2500 hours versus 300), and are more reliable with average maintenance.
 The Rotax 100 HP is about $2500 more than the 80 HP and the new fuel injected 912iS is about $10,000 more than the 912 80 HP.

 How important is reliability?

-Yes the four stroke, overall is more reliable, but both engines need to get good air, good fuel and good spark as a starting point.
-The two strokes “run great until they stop”, the four strokes are more tolerant to engine problems and provide more signals before they stop.
-If reliability is of utmost importance for your operation and you can afford it, the four stroke is the preferred option.
+Yes, the four-stroke, overall is more reliable, but both engines need to get good air, good fuel and good spark as a starting point.
+The two strokes “run great until they stop”, the four strokes are more tolerant of engine problems and provide more signals before they stop.
+If reliability is of utmost importance for your operation and you can afford it, the four-stroke is the preferred option.

 What about Max Gross Weight?

 Note that the four-stroke is about 50 pounds more than the two-stroke.
 For your trike, this increases the weight of the trike by 50 pounds thus reducing the usable weight by 50 pounds meaning you can carry 50 pounds less fuel, people or baggage.